$300.00 – $350.00

 Middle Cerebral Artery Occlusion (MCAO) is a commonly used focal ischemia model in rodents for stroke research.
-The endovascular suture or filament technique is popular in vivo model of MCAO that allows reproducible middle cerebral artery (MCA) infractions, does not require craniectomy and allows reperfusion by the withdrawal of the occluding filament.
-First described by Koizumi et al. in 1986 and improved upon by Longa et al. in 1989, the method achieves the cessation of blood flow and subsequent brain infraction by forwarding a surgical filament via internal carotid artery until the tip occludes the origin of MCA.
+The endovascular suture or filament technique is popular in vivo model of MCAO that allows reproducible middle cerebral artery (MCA) infractions, does not require craniectomy, and allows reperfusion by the withdrawal of the occluding filament.
+First described by Koizumi et al. in 1986 and improved upon by Longa et al. in 1989, the method achieves the cessation of blood flow and subsequent brain infarction by forwarding a surgical filament via the internal carotid artery until the tip occludes the origin of MCA.
 However, the endovascular filament MCAO fails to mimic clinical situations.

 Perform the MCAO in a sterile environment.
 Before beginning with the surgical processes all tools and equipment including the surgery area must be sterilized and sanitized.